asmith26/speech2caret/README.md

 ### 2. Grant Permissions

-To read keyboard events and type text, the tool needs access to your keyboard input device.
+To read keyboard events and type text, [`evdev`](https://python-evdev.readthedocs.io/en/latest/usage.html#listing-accessible-event-devices) needs access to your keyboard input device.
 Add your user to the `input` group to grant the necessary permissions:

 ```bash
 sudo usermod -aG input $USER